BielPinto/curso_go/0-fullcycle_challenges/4-Stress-Test/README.md

   - Total execution time
   - Number of successful requests (HTTP 200)
   - Distribution of other HTTP status codes
+- Performance profiling with pprof (CPU and memory profiles)
+- Report saved to file (report.txt)
 - Docker containerization for easy deployment

 ## Prerequisites